petru/cakewalk/docs/logging.md

 It is possible to use more than one filter, in which case they will be called in order, each acting on the previous filter's output.

-Filters can be installed by adding them to {Cinch::LoggerList#filters}.
+Filters can be installed by adding them to {Cakewalk::LoggerList#filters}.

 An example (and very simple) password filter might look like this: